Arzuparreta/Arzuparreta/README.md

 - [**soundsible**](https://github.com/Arzuparreta/soundsible) : Self-hosted music streaming ecosystem: (SQLite + Python API) with downloader (yt-dll wrapper) + high end, full featured web player client, with specific mobile layout.

 ### Maintaining / improving:
 - [**synesthetic-visualizer**](https://github.com/Arzuparreta/synesthetic-visualizer): The only audio visualizer that represents harmonic relationships and harmonic (dissonace-to-tartini) movement through time.
+Extremely beautiful and written in rust so it runs faultessly even on my dual-core thinkpad.
 - [**remove-multi-titles**](https://github.com/Arzuparreta/remove-multi-titles-yt): Firefox/Chrome extension that stops youtube from testing A/B titles.
 The browser pins the first title you see and always shows the same.
 Very simple implementation with absulute minimal memory consupmtion.
 Available on the official extension stores.